toddcircle/Bluefin-OS-Desktop-setup-script/README.md

 - **Enable Hot Corner**
   More useable this way.

+- **Disable multiple desktops**
+  Only 1 workspace because... whats the point.

 - **Adds missing apps**
   Installs gedit, Brave Browser, Linux Theme Store, and Boxbuddy as a flatpak Adds calculator, Boxbuddy, gedit, Linux Theme Store, and Brave to the dock